fergusleen/m4ewenterm/readme.md

 - Maybe do something to show colour?
 I think it's possible to use mode 1 for more colours and half the character width.

-If this is useful to you, please consider buying me a coffee!
-It's pretty good encouragement to do more.
+If this is useful to you, please consider buying me a coffee.
+Coffee motivates :)

 <a href="https://www.buymeacoffee.com/fleen" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png" alt="Buy Me A Coffee"></a>